Accounts Receivable Turnover Ratio: Meaning, Usage, Formula, Calculation [+ Examples]

 Days Receivable Outstanding = # of days / accounts receivable ratio calculation

-The period for this example begins at 1/1/09 and ends at 12/31/09.
-The number of days for this period, then, would be 365.
+The period for this example begins at 1/1/24 and ends at 12/31/24, so the number of days for this period is 365.
 Manufactco’s accounts receivable equation for the number of days a receivable is outstanding is:

 365 days / 5 times = 73 days for AR to turnover